 State of the Economy - July 2018

-imposed by President Trump.
+.)
 Prices of imports should begin to increase because the cost of tariffs will be passed on to buyers of imports.
-This includes goods manufactured domestically that include imported materials such as steel and aluminum.
-Exporting companies may experience a decrease in the price of their products if countries retaliate by imposing their own tariff.
-The tariff will increase the price of an imported good in the country that imposes the tariff.
-This means that American goods will be more expensive in countries companies export to if they charge a tariff.
-This will cause a drop in the quantity demanded for US goods.
-This has been seen in the decrease in prices of many agricultural goods.
-(To learn more about the impact on tariffs see our free lesson Supply and Demand – The Costs and Benefits of Restricting Supply.
+This includes goods manufactured domestically that contain imported materials, such as steel and aluminum.
+(To learn more about the impact on tariffs see our free lesson Supply and Demand – The Costs and Benefits of Restricting Supply

 Real Gross Domestic Product (RGDP)

-on June 28th and revised its growth estimate to 2.0% in the first quarter of 2018.
-This is the second downward revision.
-In April its advance estimate was 2.3%.
-The RGDP equals the market value of all final goods and services produced within a country in a given period and is adjusted for inflation.
-It is the most used measure of the size of an economy.
-(BEA News Release June 28, 2018)
+) RGDP equals the market value of all final goods and services produced within a country in a given period after being adjusted for inflation.
+It is the most used measure of the size and growth of an economy.
+(BEA News Release July 27, 2018

 Personal Income and Outlays

 Finally - wages are up.
 It has been over ten years since wages increased 0.4% in a month.
 The BEA reported that both gross and disposable personal income

 increased 0.4% in July in their monthly report, Personal Income and Outlays

 reported separately that wages and salaries have increased 2.8% in the past 12 months.
 This is the largest gain since 2008.